Cysharp/MemoryPack/README.md

 If shared code has Unity's type(`Vector2`, etc...), MemoryPack provides `MemoryPack.UnityShims` package in NuGet.

 The `MemoryPack.UnityShims` package provides shims for Unity's standard structs (`Vector2`, `Vector3`, `Vector4`, `Quaternion`, `Color`, `Bounds`, `Rect`, `Keyframe`, `WrapMode`, `Matrix4x4`, `GradientColorKey`, `GradientAlphaKey`, `GradientMode`, `Color32`, `LayerMask`, `Vector2Int`, `Vector3Int`, `RangeInt`, `RectInt`, `BoundsInt`) and some classes(`AnimationCurve`, `Gradient`, `RectOffset`).

+> [!WARNING]
+> Currently, the following limitations exist for use in Unity

+1. Unity version does not support CustomFormatter.
+2. If you are using .NET7 or later, MemoryPack binary format is not fully compatible with Unity.
+    - This problem occurs with value types that `[StructLayout(LayoutKind.Auto)]` is explicitly specified.
+(The default for struct is `LayoutKind.Sequencil`.)
+For such types, binaries serialized in .NET cannot be deserialized in Untiy.
+Similarly, a binary serialized in Unity cannot be serialized in .NET side.
+    - The affected types typically include the following types.
+        - `DateTimeOffset`
+        - `ValueTuple`
+    - Currently, the simple solution is to not use these types.

 Native AOT
 ---